 In protest of the police shooting death of a black motorist Philando Castile, about 300 protesters blocked Interstate 94 in St. Paul for hours in July 2016.
 While the penalty for obstructing traffic in Minnesota is currently light, lawmakers there sought to make the punishment more severe with HF 55:

 Representative Kathy Lohmer says the growing number of freeway protests are a threat to public safety, not only to police, but drivers and protesters too.

 “You need to obey the laws of the freeway,” said Lohmer, a Republican from Stillwater.
 “They are there for a purpose.
 Freeways are not really public spaces, like parks and places like that.
 You need a license to drive on the freeway.
 You can’t walk on the freeway.”

 Lohmer’s bill beefs up penalties for obstructing highways, including entrance and exit ramps.
 Right now, it’s a misdemeanor carrying fines up to $1,000 and 90 days in jail.

 The bill would make it a gross misdemeanor, carrying fines up to $3,000 and a year in jail.

-Meanwhile, a bill in Virginia that would have ratcheted up penalties for protesters who remained at the scene of an unlawful assembly after being told to leave was defeated by state lawmakers, and a Washington state bill that would have labeled protesters “economic terrorists” has little chance of passing, The Intercept noted.
+A bill in Virginia that would have ratcheted up penalties for protesters who remained at the scene of an unlawful assembly after being told to leave was defeated by state lawmakers, and a Washington state bill that would have labeled protesters “economic terrorists” has little chance of passing, The Intercept noted.

-On 23 January 2017, Iowa lawmakers introduced a bill that, if passed, would mean protesters who blocked highways could be charged with felonies carrying penalties of five years in prison:
+On 23 January 2017, Iowa lawmakers introduced a bill that, if passed, would have mean protesters who blocked highways could be charged with felonies carrying penalties of five years in prison:

 People who intentionally block traffic on Iowa highways could be charged with a felony punishable by up to five years in prison under an Iowa Senate bill co-sponsored by nine Republican lawmakers.